VectorInstitute/fed-rag/docs/getting_started/quick_starts/rag_inference.md

 ## What's next?

-Having explored federating a centralized task and building a RAG system, we'll dive deeper into fine-tuning RAG in our upcoming how-to guides.
-For now, let's proceed with installation and our usage patterns.
+Having learned how to build a RAG system, let's move on to learning how to fine-tune one!